 - History List

-Lab 08 – Students will work with Out of the Box Workflows and Custom SharePoint Designer Workflows to explore the automation of business process.
+Lab 08 – Students will work with SharePoint Workflow to automate some business processes.

 Module 09: SharePoint Designer 2013